short-d/short/README.md

 Please open a draft pull request when you are working on an issue so that the owner knows it is in progress.
-The owner may take over or reassign the issue if no body replys after ten days assigned to you.
+The owner may take over or reassign the issue if no body replies after ten days assigned to you.

 ### Pull Request Process